Alchiadus/dafny-transpiler/README.md

 $ ./dist/dafny-transpiler.js examples/example-1.dfy
 # recommended, but optional: make dafny-transpiler available globally
 $ npm link
-# the 'dafny-transpiler' command now be used from within any folder
+# the 'dafny-transpiler' command can now be used from within any folder
 $ dafny-transpiler examples/example-1.dfy
 ```